-During 1968 the French Mirage supersonic fighter aircraft production programme for the R.A.A.F. was completed.
-The current aircraft production programme comprises the Jindivik radio-controlled target aircraft, which has been or is being supplied to Britain, Sweden, and the United States of America, as well as to the Weapons Research Establishment and the Royal Australian Navy.
+GAF also designed and is producing the Jindivik radio-controlled target aircraft which has been or is being supplied to Britain, Sweden and America as well as to the Weapons Research Establishment and the R.A.N.

 Apart from the Government Aircraft Factory, the Commonwealth Aircraft Corporation Pty Ltd is the only major aircraft manufacturer in Victoria.
-The Corporation is the prime contractor for the Australian production for the R.A.A.F. of the Italian Macchi jet trainer and for the production of the British Viper engine that powers this aircraft.
-Hawker de Havilland Australia Pty Ltd at Bankstown and Lidcombe, New South Wales is the major sub-contractor for the Macchi.
+The Corporation was the prime contractor for the Australian production for the R.A.A.F. and R.A.N. of the Italian Macchi jet trainer and for the production of the British Viper engine that powers this aircraft.
+Hawker de Havilland Australia Pty Ltd at Bankstown and Lidcombe, New South Wales was the major sub-contractor for the Macchi.
+Macchi trainer production for R.A.A.F. and R.A.N. was completed in 1972.